Thania Rios, Associate Dean of the School of Business

 Dr. Cruz has a Bachelor of Business Administration from Florida International University, a Master of Business Administration from Saint Thomas of Villanova University, and a Doctor of Business Administration from Nova Southeastern University.

 Dr. Cruz has collaborated in the writing of various grants, participated in numerous committees, including the IRS Citizens Advocacy Panel (CAP), and authored and co-authored several publications.
-She is a member of the American Institute of Certified Public Accountants (AICPA) and the Cuban-American CPAs Association (CACPAA).
+She is a member of the American Institute of Certified Public Accountants (AICPA), the Cuban-American CPAs Association (CACPAA), the Beacon Council's Finance and Banking Sub-committee, and the South Florida Regional Council of the Hispanic Business Initiative Fund of Florida, South Florida.

 Sarah Tuskey, Homestead Campus Chairperson